rajshreeyoga/test/README.md

 * Keep code modular and well-structured.
 * Focus on functionality and clarity.
 * Add minimal comments or documentation if necessary.
-* Provide run instructions for both backend and frontend.